Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 The friend who keeps bugging you about the money you borrowed or contribution you intentionally disregard?
 The family contribution for aircon, ref, or PlayStation?
 Yup, pay up first.

 3. Setting up an emergency fund.
-YOLO, Taal Evacuation, Medical bills, and COVID19 slap us with the realities of uncertainties.
+YOLO, Taal Evacuation, Medical bills, and COVID-19 slap us with the realities of uncertainties.

-And since the ladder says it’s a step 3, I sucked it up and said I need to go through the discipline and understand that I need to complete these in-between exciting travel plans.
-The same discipline and sacrifices now matter more than ever since we live in a VUCA environment.
-As our graduate school economics professor enumerates it, it means volatile, uncertain, complex, and ambiguous.
+And since the ladder says it’s step 3, I sucked it up and said I need to go through the discipline and understand that I need to complete these in-between exciting travel plans.
+The same discipline and sacrifices matter more than ever since we live in a VUCA environment.
+As our graduate school economics professor enumerates, it means volatile, uncertain, complex, and ambiguous.
 In less than three months in 2020, my dad went through a knee replacement surgery, our whole municipality got forced evacuated for the first time in 40+ years, I got confined with surcharge bills for an allergic reaction to an anti-rabies vaccine, and now the confirmed cases of COVID19 in the Philippines just surpassed the 1,000 mark with no signs of slowing down, yet.

 In a VUCA environment, preparing for emergencies matters more.
 How much should you set up?
 Start with three months’ target of your LIVING EXPENSE.
 Calculate your non-negotiable expenses like rent, phone bills, food, and monthly transportation expenses.
 Then target to make it six months.
 Delay gratifications and reprioritize.